jagui/jagui.github.io/_posts/2017-03-28-polygon-gyro-tracker.md

 As per this (somewhat obscure) [definition](https://www.mathsisfun.com/geometry/exterior-angles.html),
 >The Exterior Angle is the angle between any side of a shape, and a line extended from the next side.

-Let's shed some light in this by taking a look at the diagram below, where we can see that the interior angle is part of arc filled in blue, whereas the exterior angle is the one filled in white:
+Let's shed some light on this by taking a look at the diagram below, where we can see that the interior angle is part of arc filled in blue, whereas the exterior angle is the one filled in white:
 ![Exterior Angle]({{ site.baseurl }}/assets/polygon-gyro-tracker/exterior-angle.png){: .responsive-image }

 Before moving forward, let's pause for a second and make a few experiments involving these angles: